twogate/cordova-plugin-proguard/README.md

 ## How to use

 - If you already have installed [Android Studio](https://developer.android.com/studio/index.html) then seems you already have installed ProGuard on your machine.
 If no, then  you should download and install it manually from [ProGuard official website](https://www.guardsquare.com/en/proguard).
+- ```cordova plugin add cordova-plugin-proguard```
+- Then, put your `proguard-app.txt` on to the your cordova project root directory.
-- ```cordova plugin add cordova-plugin-proguard``` - this command will configure your `build.gradle` file and copy `proguard-custom.txt` to `${androidPlatformDirectory}/assets/www/proguard-custom.txt`
+  - this command will copy `proguard-app.txt` to `${androidPlatformDirectory}/proguard-app.txt` on `before_build`.

 ## Customization

-`proguard-custom.txt` file contains some basic rules for your cordova mobile app.
-Feel free to [fork this repo](https://github.com/greybax/cordova-plugin-proguard/fork) and modify it as you want.
+You should put `proguard-app.txt` on to the cordova project root directory.
+This plugin copies it to the platform directory on `before_build`.

 You can also to check out some [Android ProGuard snippets](https://github.com/krschultz/android-proguard-snippets)

 ## History
  - v1.0.0 - supports Cordova version <7
  - v2.0.0 - supports Cordova version 7+ (thanks to @SujitSingh)
+ - v2.1.0 - supports app specifix customization

 ## License